 3.2.1 The Plan Strategy provides the strategic policy framework for the plan area as a whole across a range of topics.
 It sets out the vision for Belfast as well as the objectives and strategic policies required to deliver that vision.
 It also includes a suite of topic-based operational policies, including those relating to housing.

-3.2.2 While this guidance supplements Policy RD2: Residential extensions and alterations, there are also a range of other relevant policies within the draft Plan Strategy as illustrated.
+3.2.2 While this guidance supplements Policy RD2: Residential extensions and alterations, there are also a range of other relevant policies within the Plan Strategy as illustrated.

 Figure 3.1: Local Development Plan policy context